esden/1bitsy-bmpm-exercises/class-2/README.md

 end
 ```
 6. Try using all you learned so far to find out why the led blink delay
 extension triggers only once instead of every 4th cycles.
-After you finding
+After finding the
-the solution edit the program source code in a separate window without exiting
+solution edit the program source code in a separate window without exiting GDB.
-GDB.
-If you did the optional step of creating the makefile you can run the
+If you did the optional step of creating the makefile you can run the `make`
-`make` command from within GDB followed by `load` and `run` to see if your fix
+command from within GDB followed by `load` and `run` to see if your fix was
-was successful.
+successful.